 Calderon may have been partially successful, but around 60,000 people were killed during his campaign against drug cartels.
-News about drug-related violence particularly turned off potential American baby-boomer home-buyers.
+News about drug-related violence turned off potential American baby-boomer home-buyers.

-However, a BBVA Research study has suggested that violence has only a limited effect on housing sales, because the violence is very regionally concentrated.
+In any case a BBVA Research study has suggested that violence has only a limited effect on housing sales, because the violence is very regionally concentrated.
 Between 2008 and 2010, 46% of homicides were in five states only: Baja California, Durango, Sinaloa, Chihuahua and Guerrero, according to the SSP (Secretaría de Seguridad Publica or Public Security Ministry).

 Plus, low income segments account for 80% of the housing market.
 The key issue for this segment is housing finance and housing supply, not violence, to which their communities are less vulnerable.